ankitkumar93/DevOps-Project/README.md

 The difference between the two build scripts is that, on develop there is just one unit test, however on the master branch there are 5 unit tests.
 You can see the difference by seeing the number of passing and failing tests in the build log.<br>

 ####<a name="5"></a>Build History and Display over HTTP
 We've created a simple UI using AngularJS and Bootstrap and then tied it to our Node.js backend to display the history of build execution with timestamp, build status, branch on which build was triggered and a link to the log file.
-We used mongDB to store the history, and the mongoDB server runs on the same instance as our web server.
+We used mongoDB to store the history, and the mongoDB server runs on the same instance as our web server.
 The history api implementation can be found [here](https://github.com/ankitkumar93/DevOps-Project/blob/m1_dev/trigger/controller/history.js)